Configuring vSAN encryption using HyTrust KeyControl

 Configure firewall rules for the KeyControl instance

-Before you start configuring your KeyControl, make sure that the following ports are open for the KeyControl from your VPC or from any other network from which you plan to access the KeyControl.
+Before you start configuring KeyControl, make sure that the following ports are open for KeyControl from your VPC network or from any other network from which you plan to access KeyControl.

 |Custom TCP Rule||TCP||8443|